ScooterSoftware/bcompare-vscode/README.md

 ## Requirements

 - Beyond Compare must be installed.
-- macOS: **bcomp**** command line tool must be installed.
+- macOS: **bcomp** command line tool must be installed.
 Within Beyond Compare use the **Beyond Compare > Install Command Line Tools...** menu command to install it.
-- Compatible with Visual Studio Desktop for Windows, macOS, and Linux.
+- Compatible with Visual Studio Code for Windows, macOS, and Linux.

 ## Commands